 Catalogue Dr. Abdul Kareem Shaply

 prepared by

-Recommende 4 th Board of Studies, 11 th July, 2024
+Recommende 4th Board of Studies, 11th July, 2024

-d by the Board ·
+d by the Board

 of Studies on

 Date of 24th Academic Council meeting held on 3rd August 2024

 Approval by

 the Academic

 Council

-Course Code: BBA3083 Course Title: Green Marketing L-T- P-C 3 0 0 3 Version No. 1.0 • • Course Pre- requisites Knowledge of Marketing ManagementKnowledge of business marketing Management art of Mark eting Anti-requisites Nil Course Description O rse is Course Out Comes On successful completion of the course, the st CO1: Describe the concepts of Green Marketin CO2: Outline segmentation in Green Marketin CO3: Discuss the policies of Green Marketing CO4: Describe the aspects of environmental coamong the organization to practice Green man ng ng onsciousn gness
+Course Code: BBA3083 Course Title: Green Marketing L-T- P-C 3 0 0 3 Version No. 1.0 l Course Pre- requisites Knowledge of Marketing ManagementKnowledge of business marketing Management art of Mark eting Anti-requisites Nil Course Description Subject will help the students in understanding the aspects of Green Marketing which is closely related to the aspect of sustainability.
+Course is conceptual in nature and will provide an insight about relevance of having sustainable practices in the business. rse is Course Out Comes On successful completion of the course, the st CO1: Describe the concepts of Green Marketin CO2: Outline segmentation in Green Marketin CO3: Discuss the policies of Green Marketing CO4: Describe the aspects of environmental coamong the organization to practice Green marketing ng ng onsciousn gness

 Course The objective of the course is to familiarize the learners with the concepts

 Objective of Green Marketing and attain Employability through Participative

 Learning techniques.

 Course

 Content:

-Module 1 Fundamentals of 10 Sessions
+Modulo 1 Fundamentals of 10 Sessions

-wiodule I Green Marketing 10 Sessions
+Module 1 Green Marketing 10 Sessions